eliotwrobson/tqdm/README.md

 See the [CONTRIBUTING](CONTRIBUTING.md) file for more information.

+### Acknowledgments

+TL;DM is based on [tqdm](https://github.com/tqdm/tqdm), created by Noam Yorav-Raphael.
+We gratefully acknowledge the contributions of all tqdm contributors, especially:

+- **Casper da Costa-Luis** - Lead maintainer and major contributor
+- **Stephen L** - Significant feature development and maintenance
+- **Kyle Altendorf** - Notable contributions
+- **Hadrien Mary** - Notable contributions
+- **Richard Sheridan** - Notable contributions

+And all other contributors to the original tqdm project.

 ---

 ## License

 This project is licensed under the MPL-2.0 AND MIT licenses.
 See the [LICENCE](LICENCE) file for details.